phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/run-automation-test.md

   + OpenJDK 8
 - Kobiton account
     >Please visit https://portal.kobiton.com/register to create new account.
-## 1. Config TeamCity and integrate with GitHub
+## 1. Configure TeamCity and integrate with GitHub
 Firstly, let's assume you already have an empty GitHub repository for running automation test.

 This part will guide you to how to configure TeamCity to integrate with your automation test GitHub repository.
 Skip this step if you have already had TeamCity setup.